kirjavascript/tinyanims/README.md

 $ yarn add tweenlite
 ```

-Extremely tiny library that exposes some basic methods for doing animations.
+Extremely tiny (279 bytes minified & gzip'd) library that exposes some basic methods for doing animations.
 Exports a global 'tweenlite' when dumped in your page as a script tag.

 Requires requestAnimationFrame.